fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 Let's implement functionality for adding new persons.

- In the previous chapter we hardcoded the parameters for mutations.
-Now we need a version of the addPerson mutation which uses [variables](https://graphql.org/learn/queries/#variables):
+ In the previous chapter, we hardcoded the parameters for mutations.
+Now, we need a version of the addPerson mutation which uses [variables](https://graphql.org/learn/queries/#variables):

 ```js
 const CREATE_PERSON = gql`